zemian/cms-eval/learn-jekyll/README.md

 	bundle exec jekyll serve

 ## To add blog post

 Just create Markdown file under `_posts` folder.

-## Questions
+## Bulk Test

+`python3 generate-posts.py _posts`

+## Reviews (based on based installation)

+- Server is fast to start up and run
+- Live file reload

+- There is no default pagination
-- How to see/search by categories?
+- How to see/search by categories